 Checks are an essential element to reduce the spread of the pack.
 You should set at least 3 to 5 checks on the long run, preferably 5 to 7, 1 to 3 of which should be on the short run.
 A check should not be so difficult that the children cannot find the correct trail.
 Adults may discreetly help to find the trail, however, it is customary to allow the children to “find” it and issue the traditional, and very loud, ON ON!

 T-check: shown by a large T on the ground and marks a dead-end.
 Runners have followed a false trail and must “check back”, typically ~50m, to find the correct trail.

 Circle-check: shown by a large circle on the ground and instructs the runners to “look around” to pick up the trail again.
 Used when there is more than one or two possible routes ahead.
 Trail should resume no more than 100 metres from the circle… though it doesn’t need to be obvious.

 Split Check: Two arrows pointing in different directions.
 Only one trail is the real trail, but which one?

-Please advise the Hareline/webhash two weeks in advance of the details of both your run-site and meal choice so it gets into the newsletter.
+Please advise the Hareline/webhash two weeks in advance of the details of both your run-site and meal choice.
 The webhash will email the hare requesting details.

 It is the responsibility of the hares to clear trash from the run-site and ensure it is disposed of properly…. not left for someone else to look after.
 Large black plastic bags are always available; just ask if more are required.